Struggling to Make Ends Meet? Here's How to Apply for Rental Assistance in Los Angeles!

 - Let DoNotPay collect your basic information and compose a letter to your local housing authority requesting rental assistance.

 - Lastly, DoNotPay will send your letter to your local housing authority.

 Here's Why You Should Use DoNotPay

 DoNotPay works across all companies, government entities, and groups to provide their users with access to services at the click of a button.
 We bring you a fast, reputable, and convenient solution to all your problems.
-Get help with applying for rental assistance in Los Angeles, free medical trials, credit card issues, among other concerns.
+Get help with applying for , free medical trials, credit card issues, among other concerns.

 Sign up on our website to enjoy the following services and more: